kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/creating-custom-service.md

 }
 ```

 Like this you respect the interface requirements but you also catch any misuse inside your codebase.
-For example if anyone accidently uses this method it will throw an error and you can catch it during development or in production.
+For example if anyone accidently uses this method it will throw an error and you can catch that during development or in production.
 Also when you wish to add support for some method you just replace the stub with a correct implementation.

 As you can see it is competely your choice on what protocol or data fetching library you wish to use inside your DataService.
 We do however have a few tips you can also use to standardize your DataService and keep it more readable.